USNavalResearchLaboratory/PyEBSDIndex/doc/installation.rst

 Installation
 ============

-The package can be installed from the Python Package Index (``pip``) or from source on all operating systems with Python >= 3.8, and from Anaconda on Linux or Windows with Python 3.8 and 3.9.
+The package can be installed with `pip <https://pypi.org/project/pyebsdindex>`__ or from source on all operating systems with Python >= 3.7, and from Anaconda on Linux or Windows with Python 3.8 and 3.9.

 In order to avoid potential conflicts with other system Python packages, it is strongly recommended to use a virtual environment, such as ``venv`` or ``conda`` environments.